-The optional parameter can be used to print the strings using the catcode regime defined by $\colon 2000$ \catcodetable n.
-If n is -1, the currently active catcode regime is used.
-If n is -2, the resulting catcodes are the result of $\tolon 2000$ \catcode all category codes are 12 (other) except for the space character, that has category code 10 (space).
+The optional parameter can be used to print the strings using the catcode regime defined by $\colon 2000$ \cap 1, the currently active catcode regime is used.
+If n is -2, the resulting catcodes are the result of $\tolon 2000$ (space) are 12 (other) except for the space character, that has category code 10 (space).
 Otherwise, if n is not a valid catcode table, then it is ignored, and the currently active catcode regime is used instead.